The Group on Earth Observations is coordinating efforts to build a Global Earth Observation System of Systems, or GEOSS.

 GEO was launched in response to calls for action by the 2002 World Summit on Sustainable Development and by the G8 (Group of Eight) leading industrialized countries.
 These high-level meetings recognized that international collaboration is essential for exploiting the growing potential of Earth observations to support decision making in an increasingly complex and environmentally stressed world.

 GEO is a voluntary partnership of governments and international organizations.
 It provides a framework within which these partners can develop new projects and coordinate their strategies and investments.
-As of 2013, GEO’s Members include 89 Governments and the European Commission.
-In addition, 67 intergovernmental, international, and regional organizations with a mandate in Earth observation or related issues have been recognized as Participating Organizations.
+As of 2013, GEO’s Members include 90 Governments, including the European Commission.
+In addition, 77 intergovernmental, international, and regional organizations with a mandate in Earth observation or related issues have been recognized as Participating Organizations.

 GEOSS will yield a broad range of societal benefits, notably:

 Reducing loss of life and property from natural and human-induced disasters;